Ivan Shishkin: Return to Russia

-Feeling homesick, Ivan Shishkin returned to St. Petersburg in 1866 before the end of his scholarship term.
-That same year, his painting Air and six drawings were exhibited in Moscow.
-From then on, he frequently traveled across Russia for artistic purposes and exhibited his works at the Academy almost annually.
+Feeling homesick, Ivan Shishkin returned to St Petersburg in 1866 before the end of his scholarship term.
+That same year his painting Air and six drawings were exhibited in Moscow.
+From then on he frequently traveled across Russia for artistic purposes and exhibited his works at the Academy almost annually.

-In 1868, the Academy of Arts awarded Shishkin the title of professor for his paintings Pine Forest and Instead of Crossing the Bridge, Let’s Find a Ford, but Grand Duchess Maria Nikolaevna, the Academy’s president, instead awarded him the Order of Saint Stanislaus, 3rd class.
-At the Exposition Universelle (1867), Shishkin exhibited several drawings and his painting View in the Vicinity of Düsseldorf.
+In 1868 the Academy of Arts awarded Shishkin the title of professor for his paintings Pine Forest and Instead of Crossing the Bridge, Let’s Find a Ford, but Grand Duchess Maria Nikolaevna, the Academy’s president, instead awarded him the Order of Saint Stanislaus, 3rd class.
+At the Exposition Universelle (1867) Shishkin exhibited several drawings and his painting View in the Vicinity of Düsseldorf.

-With the establishment of the Peredvizhniki (The Society for Traveling Art Exhibitions), Shishkin began exhibiting his pen drawings at their exhibitions.
-Upon returning to Saint Petersburg in 1870, he became a member of the Circle of the Itinerants and Society of Russian Etchers in St. Petersburg and resumed working with aqua regia etching, a technique he continued practicing for the rest of his life, dedicating almost as much time to it as to painting.
-These works further solidified his reputation as one of Russia’s finest landscape painters and an unmatched master of etching.
+With the establishment of the Peredvizhniki (The Society for Traveling Art Exhibitions) Shishkin began exhibiting his pen drawings at their exhibitions.
+Upon returning to Saint Petersburg in 1870 he became a member of the Circle of the Itinerants and Society of Russian Etchers in St Petersburg and resumed working with aqua regia etching, a technique he continued practicing for the rest of his life, dedicating almost as much time to it as to painting.
+These works further consolidated his reputation as one of Russia’s finest landscape painters and an unmatched master of etching.

-He also took part in exhibitions at the Academy of Arts, the All-Russian Exhibition in Moscow (1882), the Nizhniy Novgorod (1896) and the World Fairs (Paris, 1867 and 1878, and Vienna, 1873).
+He also took part in exhibitions at the Academy of Arts, the All-Russian Exhibition in Moscow (1882), the Nizhniy Novgorod (1896) and the World Fairs (Paris, 1867 and 1878 and Vienna, 1873).

 Shishkin's painting method was based on analytical studies of nature.
 He became famous for his detailed and poetic forest landscapes, which captured the beauty of Russia’s wilderness.
-His works often depicted the changing seasons, wild nature, animals, and birds.
+His works often depicted the changing seasons, wild nature, animals and birds.
 He was also an outstanding draftsman and printmaker.

 Ivan Shishkin owned a dacha in the village of Vyra (now part of the Gatchina District, Leningrad Oblast), south of St Petersburg.
 There he painted some of his finest landscapes.
 His works are notable for poetic depiction of seasons in the woods, wild nature, animals and birds.

 Final years

-In 1873, the Academy of Arts officially awarded Shishkin the title of professor after purchasing his painting Forest Wilderness.
-In 1892 he was invited to become professor-director of the landscape painting workshop class in the Academy of Arts, but for various reasons, he held the position only briefly.
+In 1873 the Academy of Arts officially awarded Shishkin the title of professor after purchasing his painting Forest Wilderness.
+In 1892 he was invited to become professor-director of the landscape painting workshop class in the Academy of Arts, but for various reasons he held the position only briefly.

-In 1898 he completed his painting The Pine Grove and on March 20, 1898, Shishkin died suddenly of a heart attack in St. Petersburg, while sitting at his easel in front of a new painting.
+In 1898 he completed his painting The Pine Grove and on March 20, 1898, Shishkin died suddenly of a heart attack in St Petersburg while sitting at his easel in front of a new painting.
 He was buried at the Smolensk Orthodox Cemetery.
 In 1950, his remains and tombstone were transferred to the Tikhvin Cemetery at the Necropolis of the Masters of Art.

 A minor planet 3558 Shishkin, discovered by Soviet astronomer Lyudmila Zhuravlyova in 1978, was named in his honor.